djangocon/2025.djangocon.eu/djangocon_2025/content/information/visa_guide/0visaguide.md

 - Double-check the validity of your passport and supporting documents.
 - Plan your travel and accommodation early, as the conference period may coincide with peak tourist season in Dublin.

+With proper preparation, securing your visa will be a smooth process.
+We look forward to seeing you at DjangoCon Europe in **Dublin, Ireland**! 🎉

 ---

 ### **Additional Notes for All Attendees**

 - **COVID-19 Requirements**: Check Ireland's latest health and travel advisories.
-- **Visa Support Letter**: DjangoCon Europe will provide an official invitation letter upon request and with a valid conference ticket.

-With proper preparation, securing your visa will be a smooth process.
-We look forward to seeing you at DjangoCon Europe in **Dublin, Ireland**! 🎉
+- **Visa Support Letter**:  To facilitate your travel arrangements and visa application process, we are pleased to offer official invitation letters to international attendees.
+This personalized letter aims to assist you in obtaining the necessary approvals by providing proof of your intent to attend our conference.
+Please note that this letter does not guarantee visa issuance but serves as a supporting document for your application.
+To request your invitation letter, simply fill out the required form with your details.
+Let's make your journey to DjangoCon Europe as smooth as possible!
+You can also <a href="https://docs.google.com/forms/d/e/1FAIpQLScAgxjuxAgOqMcpMc1pZt2YZKvDITrcgDRPqUDCnJZ5-Uc8dw/viewform?usp=preview" class="pages-links">click here</a> to fill the form.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScAgxjuxAgOqMcpMc1pZt2YZKvDITrcgDRPqUDCnJZ5-Uc8dw/viewform?embedded=true" width="640" height="2188" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>